ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 ## Using Linkset with bookmarks {#api-catalog-example-linkset-bookmarks}

 This example also uses the linkset format {{!RFC9264}}, listing the API endpoints in an array of bookmarks.
 Each link shares the same context (the API Catalog) and "item" {{!RFC9264}} link relation (to indicate they are an item in the catalog).The intent is that by following a bookmark link, a machine-client can discover the purpose and usage of each API, hence the document targeted by the bookmark link should support this.

+Note in the example below, the context anchor is example/com/.well-known/api-catalog, however as explained above the  context anchor may be any other URI at which the api-catalog is available.

 Client request: